DragonSenses/job-tracker/journey.md

     }
   ```

+### Update AddJob page with edit job

+- Now what does `editJob` function do?
+It will be invoked in the `addJob` function.
+Head over to Add Job page and take out `editJob` function from the appContext.

+- In the `handleSubmit` where we check for `isEditing` state value.
+Within it we invoke `editJob()`

+Now we should see that all the state values in AppProvider context hooks are all filled out.

+-->Test this later

 ### Glaring Issue: Exhaustive Dep

 Either include dependency array or leave it out in `useEffect` hook where we `getJobs`.
 Fix this later as it does not synchronize the jobs array correctly